Vijay-C-Katoch/KatFC/README.md

 # KatFC
-Flight Control for motor control done using KatBot project.
+Flight Control software for motors run with KatBot.